arthurperch/arthurperch/README.md

 <h3>

  Hello, my name is Arthur.
-I have a background in <a href="https://www.linkedin.com/in/oleg-p-b90472161/">Programming & IT.</a> and have gained experience in this field through various projects and courses
+I have a background in <a href="https://www.linkedin.com/in/oleg-p-b90472161/">Programming & IT.
 </a></h3>

 <h3>👨‍💻 Information Technology Projects:</h2>